timthedev07/my-gomoku/README.md

 * A double threat is a situation where two threats are created simultaneously, making it impossible for the opponent to block both.
 * A winning threat sequence is a series of moves that give rise to a double threat, leading to an inevitable win.

+## Reducing the Search Space

+Consider forced moves: Suppose we have an immediate threat, such as an unblocked three, then, we should prioritise the subsequent moves that result from the opponent blocking that threat in all possible ways.
+Or, suppose we have a threat of four, then we can just consider what happens after the opponent blocks that threat, because we know the opponent must take that move.

+The following definitions are in place to help describe the threat-space search:

+1. The **gain square** is the square played by the attacker to create a threat.
+2. The **cost squares** of a threat are the squares that the opponent must play to block the threat.